BSA-US/World-of-Jackson-Client/README.md

 ## Contributor guidelines

 Make sure you read the [contributor guidelines](https://github.com/BSA-US/world-of-jackson/blob/master/README.md) before you move on.
+If you are new to open-source or you're still not sure how to start contributing, we now have a [beginner's guide](https://github.com/BSA-US/world-of-jackson/blob/master/BEGINNER.md).

 ## Setup